sashtiachuthank/SRE_INDIA_S5_SOP/docs/Disruptive_OS_Activity_Prerequisites.md

 **12**.Keep ready with the root passwd.
 For safer side reset the root passwd of own.

 **13**.Before the snapshot VM expires,
-    a.The application team should validate the servers and get back to us for concerns. b.We must resolve the raised issues.
+    - The application team should validate the servers and get back to us for concerns.
+    - We must resolve the raised issues.

 > Else revert the snapshot from VM.

 !!! warning "Note"
     Before making any changes in system files take a backup of that file in same location.